 - Tomato-Onion-Cashew Paste – It is necessary to cook the tomato-onion-cashew paste thoroughly.
-Doing this will eliminate the raw taste, if any.
+Doing this will eliminate the raw taste if any.
 We have only sauteed the items in a bit of cooking oil before grinding.

 - Curd – It will make a base for the curry.
-Since we already have curd in the marinated paneer, there’s no need to add extra curd in the gravy.
+Since we already have curd in the marinated paneer, there’s no need to add extra curd to the gravy.
 Besides, don’t skip curd while marinating paneer.

 - Tadka – If available, use butter in the final tadka.
 Butter seems to work excellently in the tempering process.

 - Cooking Cream – You can skip cream if that’s too heavy for you.
 Instead, we have curd, cashews & other items to make gravy smooth & flavourful.

 - Cover after Pouring Tadka – To include the लहसुनि महक & स्वाद it is essential to cover immediately after adding tadka.
 Simply pouring the tadka won’t make any difference.
 You will have to cover & set it for at least 10 minutes.

 Here’s a list of frequently asked questions & relevant answers.
 If your query is still unsolved, then post a comment.
 We will get back to you.